(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 - Alerts to enhance security and stay on top of account activity

-- Business specialists at each branch to help with your business needs
+- Business specialists at each branch to help with your company needs

 - 100 transactions per month for free ($0.40/transaction fee after that)

-- Unlimited electronic deposits at no charge with Chase QuickDeposit℠, ACH, and ATM
+- Unlimited electronic deposits per month at no charge with Chase QuickDeposit℠, ACH, and ATM

 - $5,000 fee-free cash deposits per statement cycle

 - Send & receive funds with wire transfers, Chase QuickDeposit℠ , and Chase Online℠ Bill Pay

-- Chase QuickDeposit℠ allows you to deposit checks without visiting a branch
+- Chase QuickDeposit℠ allows you to make mobile check deposits without visiting a branch

 - Easy to transfer money between your bank accounts

 - Multiple owners get individual debit cards, PINs, and online access to the account

-- Debit cards for employees that you control
+- Business debit cards for employee transactions that you control

 - Domestic and international wire transfers